JujuAdams/Chatterbox/docs/latest/reference-variables.md

 |----------|--------|------------------------------------------|
 |`function`|function|Function to execute when a variable is set|

-Sets a callback functiojn that is executed whenever a Chatterbox variable is set.
+Sets a callback function that is executed whenever a Chatterbox variable is set.
 The callback will be executed in the following situations:

 - Setting a variable in YarnScript